mrhota/rust/src/doc/guide.md

 }
 ```

-Now, we have actual names, rather than positions.
-Good names are important,
+Now we have named fields, rather than positions.
+For your own sanity, use
-and with a struct, we have actual names.
+descriptive field and variable names.

 There _is_ one case when a tuple struct is very useful, though, and that's a
 tuple struct with only one element.
 We call this a 'newtype,' because it lets